SEK

 Recent News & Blog / How to protect your nonprofit’s credit cards from misuse

 Manager involvement is essential to helping prevent credit card abuse.
-Require employees to seek pre-approval prior to incurring any credit card charge.
-Stress that unauthorized purchases (and related late fees and interest) will become the employee’s responsibility.
-Employees should be required to provide documentation (such as itemized receipts) to their authorizing supervisor for review.
+Require employees to seek preapproval for any credit card charge and provide documentation, such as itemized receipts, to their authorizing supervisor for review.
+State that unauthorized purchases (and any related late fees and interest) will become the employee’s responsibility.

-Supervisors need to indicate their approval of the charges by a signature and date on the receipts or on a standardized expense form.
-Your accounting department should reconcile monthly credit card statements, and the statements should be reviewed by an executive or board member.
+Supervisors need to indicate their approval of the charges by a signature and date on the receipts or a standardized expense form.
+Your accounting department should reconcile monthly credit card statements, and an executive or board member should review the statements.

 We’d love to talk!